ImmortalHero101/spuiiScript/README.md

-# spuiiScript
+# spuiiScript for Echo
-A JavaScript library for the Echo bot on Discord
+A JavaScript library for the Echo bot on Discord.

+spuiiScript is currently unavailable.